VenomFate-619/cosmo-task1/README.md

  - [x] Users should be able to add nested fields to object type.
  - [x] There should be a save button which console the updated data.(trying to display as javascript object , little bit diffcult , if fails i will display the state directly)

+# Extra feature

+- exit the edit mode of input using enter or esc key